lllllll-llll-llllll/dungeon_generation/005/readme.txt

 basic idea:
   - add in dead end hallways to 4 to make it kind of like a maze, increase variety
-  - save the output to a bitmap. currently it's outputting to .xbm, but above the data section you can see a human-readable text version which lets you look at the bitmap in any text editor or from github
+  - save the output to a bitmap. currently it's outputting to .xbm, but above the data section you can see human-readable block characters which lets you look at the bitmap in any text editor or from github

 problems: